 - You can export events and associated files, and create an incident from an event.

 This figure illustrates the Legacy Events view.

 Contextual Information for an Event

 In the Navigate view, Events view, and Legacy Events view, the Context Lookup panel shows details about elements associated with an event in the Context Hub for these meta types: IP Address, User, Host, Domain, MAC Address, Filename, and File hash.
 In addition, you can right-click all meta keys except time to see additional context.

 - You can interact with the elements of an event to get further insight including related incidents, alerts, custom lists, Archer assets, active directory details, and NetWitness Endpoint IIOCs.

-- Events can be reconstructed using different methods to suit the type of data: meta data, text, hexadecimal, packets, web, mail, files, or the best reconstruction selected automatically.
+- Reconstruct an event using different methods to suit the type of data: metadata, text, hexadecimal, packets, and files.

-- Identify common file signatures.
+- View decoded and encoded payloads and see common file signatures.

-- You can export events and files.
+- Export events and files.

 The Event Reconstruction in the Legacy Events view presents the raw data and the meta keys and meta values for an event in a list form.
 This figure is an example of the Event Reconstruction.